SEB-Core/mongoose-recipes/README.md

 }
 ```

-Following what you learned in the Session Auth lesson, you'll follow these steps:
+Following what you learned about Session Auth, you'll follow these steps:
 1. Check if a user exists with the provided email
 2. Make sure the user's passwords match
 3. Hash the user's password with `bcrypt`